dlatk/dlatk/doc/source/fwinterface/fwflag_add_tokenized.rst

 Details
 =======

 This will create a table called TABLE_tok (where TABLE is specified by :doc:`fwflag_t`) in the database specified by :doc:`fwflag_d`.
 The message column in this new table is a list of tokens.

-This switch is used to create a tokenized version of the message table.
-It uses WWBP's tokenizer, which splits the message into tokens, then dumps the JSON version of the token list into MySQL text.
+It uses DLATK's built-in tokenizer Happier Fun Tokenizer, which is an extension of `Happy Fun Tokenizer <http://sentiment.christopherpotts.net/code-data/happyfuntokenizing.py>`_.

 If your message is: